JanSnieg/ModelowanieFizyczne/README.md

 First of all I've wrote a particle class that contains x, y and z axes in all three ways: Position, Velocity and Force.
 Then that class needed getters and setters, so I've implemented that.
-Secound thing I've done was to implement struct 'Color' with R,G,B and A. I've used it to generate yellow particles, and to control when particles will dissolve, and come back as smoke.
+Second thing I've done was to implement struct 'Color' with R,G,B and A. I've used it to generate yellow particles, and to control when particles will dissolve, and come back as smoke.
-I have added methods like uploadPosition, velocity and force to step by step change pasrticle behaviour.
+I have added methods like uploadPosition, velocity and force to step by step change particle behaviour.

 ### Introduction to Particle class

-To see what I mean I will give a simple code that cointains struct Position from Particle class.hpp.
+To see what I mean I will give a simple code that contains struct Position from Particle class.hpp.
-This struct cointains 3 vectors, because I've implemented Verlet method, and for this every particle need to have 3 positions: (n-1, n and n+1).
+This struct contains 3 vectors, because I've implemented Verlet method, and for this every particle need to have 3 positions: (n-1, n and n+1).

 ```
 struct Position